BLU-109 bomb: Design

 The BLU-109/B has a steel casing about 1 inch thick.
 Its warhead is filled with 550 lb of tritonal.
 It has a mechanical-electrical delayed-action FMU-143 tail-fuze.

 The BLU-109 entered service in 1985.
 It is also used as the warhead of some marks of the GBU-15 electro-optically guided bomb, the GBU-24 Paveway III and GBU-27 Paveway III laser-guided bombs, as well as the GBU-31 Joint Direct Attack Munition (JDAM) and AGM-130 air-to-surface missile.

 Variants

 The BLU-118 is reportedly a thermobaric explosive filler variation on the BLU-109 casing and basic bomb design.
-It contains PBXIH-135, a traditional explosive.
+It contains PBXIH-135, an aluminized enhanced blast explosive.

 In 2015, General Dynamics started a $7.2 million development of a version called HAMMER, which is intended to destroy chemical and biological substances by spreading dozens of Kinetic Fireballs Incendiaries (KFI) (not explosions) inside a bunker.
 The KFIs evolved out of the earlier Small Business Innovation Research (SBIR) program by Exquadrum, Inc. of Adelanto, California.